LinyunLiu/AIRobot/README.md

 # Proto V2 (2024-09-09 to ???)

 Proto V2 is currently in development.
-It's intended goal is to be the first autonomous delivery robot in the region.
+It's intended goal is to be the first autonomous delivery robot on campus.

 ## Contributors
 - Finian (Lughtigheid?)